Elizabeth-Martin2/fundamentals-data-viz/README.md

 > **Important**: It is important to understand the results for the hit rate test.
 Having a higher hit rate is the desired outcome.
 Say one age group had a hit rate of 80%, this would mean that officers were extra careful to make sure they had a good reason to suspect the subject of carrying contraband.
 If another age group had a hit rate of 20%, this would mean that officers were searching this age group for any small suspicion.

 ## Interactive Visualizations
-To interact with the visualizations, copy the vega-lite code from the visualization & plug it into [github's vega editor](https://vega.github.io/editor/#/).
+Visualizations can be found under the `visualizations` folder.
+To interact with them, copy the vega-lite code from the visualization & plug it into [github's vega editor](https://vega.github.io/editor/#/).
 This will compile & allow you to see & interact with it properly.